petrediaconescu/ionic-assignment/README.md

-# Mobile Application Development Project Template
+# Mobile Application Development Project
-You must use this template to start your project.
+by Petre Diaconescu

-## How to get this template
+## The instructions here later on
-You can clone it using 'git clone <url>' where <url> is the ssh url on the right, or you can click "Download ZIP" on the right and start from there.
+... to be filled later